Magnetix

-Magnetix is a magnetic construction toy consisting of a combination of plastic building pieces containing embedded neodymium magnets, and steel bearing balls that can be connected to form geometric shapes and structures.
-Designed to be a cheaper version of the Geomag magnetic construction set, Magnetix's image suffered severely when an early manufacturing defect caused a death, and was subsequently sold under several different brands after the defect was corrected.
+Magnetix is a magnetic construction toy that combines plastic building pieces containing embedded neodymium magnets, and steel bearing balls that can be connected to form geometric shapes and structures.
+Designed to be a cheaper version of the Geomag magnetic construction set, Magnetix's image suffered severely when an early manufacturing defect caused a death.
+It was sold under various brands after the defect was corrected.

+Design

 The spheres are 0.588 in to 0.593 in in diameter (larger than Geomag), approximately 27.8 g in weight, and are prone to surface corrosion, unlike most other magnetic construction toys.
 The bars with magnets at each end are 27 mm long, or 68 mm, or 53 mm and flexible, or short rigid curves.
 Panel shapes include two types of interlocking triangles, interlockable squares, and circle or disks.
 The triangles and squares identify the North-South polarity of one of their embedded magnets.
 The disks identify all four magnets.